yairfax/FormFiller/README.md

 ```

 ### `data`
-The data action takes in a list of form field entries as an argument.
+The data action takes in a list of form field entries as an argument, and fills out the corresponding fields on the web page.
 Each element of the list is another object with two fields, `"name"` or `"id"`, and `"value"`.
 If the `"name"` key is used, FormFinder will look for a field in the form on the current page with that name.
-If `"id"` is used it will look for the HTML element with that ID. `"name"` and `"id"` can be interspersed in the same `"data"` list. `"value"` has the text to be inserted into that form field.
+If `"id"` is used it will look for the HTML element with that ID. `"name"` and `"id"` can be interspersed in the same `"data"` list. `"value"` has the text to be inserted into that field.
 ```json
         {"data": [
             {"name": "firstName", "value": "Yair"},